understanding-search/maze-dataset/docs/paper/paper.md

 # Implementation {#implementation}

-We refer to our GitHub repository [@maze-dataset-github] for documentation and up-to-date implementation details.
+We refer to our \href{https://github.com/understanding-search/maze-dataset}{GitHub repository} and \docslink{maze_dataset.html}{docs} for documentation and up-to-date implementation details.

 This package utilizes a simple, efficient representation of mazes.
 Using an adjacency list to represent mazes would lead to a poor lookup time of whether any given connection exists, while using an adjacency matrix would waste memory by failing to exploit the structure (e.g., only 4 of the diagonals would be filled in).
 Instead, we describe mazes with the following simple representation: for a $d$-dimensional lattice with $r$ rows and $c$ columns, we initialize a boolean array $A = \{0, 1\}^{d \times r \times c}$, which we refer to in the code as a `connection_list`.
 The value at $A[0,i,j]$ determines whether a downward connection exists from node $[i,j]$ to $[i+1, j]$.
 Likewise, the value at $A[1,i,j]$ determines whether a rightwards connection to $[i, j+1]$ exists.
 Thus, we avoid duplication of data about the existence of connections, at the cost of requiring additional care with indexing when looking for a connection upwards or to the left.
 Note that this setup allows for a periodic lattice.